Medical expert of the article

 Forecast

-The prognosis is relatively favorable in children aged under 2 years and with a tumor mass of less than 250 g.
-Tumor recurrences and the presence of histologically unfavorable signs worsen the prognosis.
+The prognosis is relatively favorable in children under 2 years of age at diagnosis and with a tumor mass of less than 250 g.
+Tumor recurrence and the presence of histologically unfavorable signs worsen the prognosis.

-According to the data of BA Kolygin (1997), the 20-year survival rate after complex therapy is 62.4%, and in recent years, with adequate protocol of therapy, the percentage of cure is 70-75% (8-year survival).
+According to B.A.
+Kolygin (1997), the 20-year survival rate after complex therapy is 62.4%, and in recent years, with adequate implementation of the therapy protocol, the cure rate is 70-75% (8-year survival rate).

 Использованная литература